NeilVergara12/Handsmen-Threads/README.md

-# 👔 HandsMen Threads – Elevating the Art of Sophistication in Men's Fashion
+# 🥼 HandsMen Threads – Elevating the Art of Sophistication in Men's Fashion

-HandsMen Threads, a leading brand in men’s fashion, is using Salesforce to improve how the business runs and serve customers better.
-This project focuses on creating a strong and organized system to manage important information like products, stock, and orders, making sure data flows smoothly between departments.
+HandsMen Threads, a rising brand in men’s fashion, uses Salesforce to make daily work faster, more organized, and more accurate.
+This project aims to build a system that keeps customer records, product details, stock levels, and orders in one place so all departments can work smoothly together.

 ---